reactjs/react.dev/content/community/courses.md

 - [Free React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/) - Recordings from three days of a free online React bootcamp.

+- [A comprehensive introduction to React](https://scrimba.com/g/glearnreact) - Learn all the basics of React using the interactive Scrimba platform that has a code editor built in so you can code as you learn.

 ## Paid Courses

 - [Egghead.io](https://egghead.io/browse/frameworks/react) - Short instructional videos on React and many other topics.